 The Text tool lets you add blocks of text to your photo or composite, for everything from simple watermarks to more complicated text-based layouts.
-Within each block you have complete control over the font, type size, line spacing, letter spacing, color and alignment of also add a background fill color and can set the opacity of each text block and background.
+Within each block you have complete control over the font, type size, line spacing, letter spacing, color and alignment of the text.
+You can also add a background fill color and can set the opacity of each text block and background.